metomi/rose/sphinx/glossary.rst

          "bar.1" -> "bar.2" -> "bar.3"

    cycling
-      A cycling :term:`suite<cylc suite>` is one in which the workflow repeats.
+      A cycling :term:`suite<Cylc suite>` is one in which the workflow repeats.

       See also: